 In this Destiny 2 Warlock build guide, we’ll give you a handful of options to start with for PvP and PvE activities.
 While we’ll be dealing with some endgame mods and items, we’ll try to avoid any super-rare drops.

 Destiny 2 Warlock build for PvE

-For the best Destiny 2 Warlock build for PvE in Season of the Risen, look no further than this Chaos Engine Void build.
+For the best Destiny 2 Warlock build for PvE in The Season of Plunder, look no further than this Chaos Engine Void build.

 - Subclass: Nova Bomb – Vortex

 - Primary stat: Discipline

 - Aspects: Chaos Accelerant, Feed the Void